Molecular mimicry: Autoimmunity

 Autoimmunity can thus be defined simply as exceptions to the tolerance "rules."
 By doing this, an immune response is generated against self-tissue and cells.
 These mechanisms are known by many to be intrinsic.
 However, there are pathogenic mechanisms for the generation of autoimmune disease.
 Pathogens can induce autoimmunity by polyclonal activation of B or T cells, or increased expression of major histocompatibility complex (MHC) class I or II molecules.
 There are several ways in which a pathogen can cause an autoimmune response.
 A pathogen may contain a protein that acts as a mitogen to encourage cell division, thus causing more B or T cell clones to be produced.
 Similarly, a pathogenic protein may act as a superantigen which causes rapid polyclonal activation of B or T cells.
 Pathogens can also cause the release of cytokines resulting in the activation of B or T cells, or they can alter macrophage function.
 Finally, pathogens may also expose B or T cells to cryptic determinants, which are self antigen determinants that have not been processed and presented sufficiently to tolerize the developing T cells in the thymus and are presented at the periphery where the infection occurs.

 Molecular mimicry has been characterized as recently as the 1970s as another mechanism by which a pathogen can generate autoimmunity.
 Molecular mimicry is defined as similar structures shared by molecules from dissimilar genes or by their protein products.
 Either the linear amino acid sequence or the conformational fit of the immunodominant epitope may be shared between the pathogen and host.
 This is also known as "cross-reactivity" between self antigen of the host and immunodominant epitopes of the pathogen.
 An autoimmune response is then generated against the epitope.
 Due to similar sequence homology in the epitope between the pathogen and the host, cells and tissues of the host associated with the protein are destroyed as a result of the autoimmune response.

 Probability of mimicry events

 The prerequisite for molecular mimicry to occur is thus the sharing of the immunodominant epitope between the pathogen and the immunodominant self sequence that is generated by a cell or tissue.
 However, due to the amino acid variation between different proteins, molecular mimicry should not happen from a probability standpoint.
-Assuming five to six amino acid residues are used to induce a monoclonal antibody response, the probability of 20 amino acids occurring in six identical residues between two proteins is 1 in 206 or 1 in 64,000,000.
+Assuming five to six amino acid residues are used to induce a monoclonal antibody response, the probability of 20 amino acids being identical in six consecutive residues between two proteins is 1 in 206 or 1 in 64,000,000.
 However, there has been evidence shown and documented of many molecular mimicry events.
+This is because the similarity is also looked at between human and pathogen proteomes, rather than the selected human and pathogen proteins.